warpdotdev/docs/features/prompt.md

 ## How to access it

-* Enable custom prompt going to `Settings > Features` and toggling on "Honor user's custom prompt (PS1) setting" or you can right-click on the prompt area above the input and select "Use my own prompt".
+* Enable custom prompt by right-clicking on the prompt area above the input and select "Use my own prompt" or go to `Settings > Features` and toggle on "Honor user's custom prompt (PS1)".

- If you’re having issues with prompts, please see our [Known Issues](../help/known-issues.md#) for more information on supported tools and troubleshooting steps.

 ## How it works